 Long-practiced in the far east, mindfulness entered the mainstream of western medicine in the 1970s with the work of scientist, writer, and meditation teacher, Dr. Jon Kabat-Zinn.
 Considerable scientific research continues today and supports many emotional, cognitive, physical, and interpersonal benefits of mindfulness.
 This course reviews the long-term benefits of mindfulness, including life satisfaction, a sense of autonomy and competence, self-control, self-esteem, vitality, emotional regulation, academic performance, and reductions in depression and anxiety.

 Finally, attention on the present moment is discussed as it plays a key role in mindfulness.
 Learning from past experience and planning for the future are important for a productive life.
 But it is common to lose site of the present moment and become trapped in ruminations about past disappointments and anxiety about what the future holds.
 Mindfulness training teaches one how to draw attention back to the present moment, to achieve a healthy balance in focus on past, present, and future.

-This course consists of a PowerPoint video presentation with audio narrative by Dr. Gerson and a 1-hour recorded webinar presented by Dr. Alberts of the University of Maastricht.
+This course consists of a PowerPoint video presentation with audio narrative by Dr. Gerson and a 1-hour recorded webinar.
 Dr. Gerson’s presentations are accompanied by full text to allow for review in either modality.
 An online multiple choice test and Certificate of Completion follow the course for 2 CE credits.
 Introductory level. $29.
 (This course provides a good foundation for the applied techniques provided in Mindfulness Training: Body Scan Meditation and Informal Mindfulness Practices.)